 RISD Global Summer Studies

-This summer 2018 RISD Global is running a new set of Global Summer Studies 3-4 week studio courses led by RISD faculty.
-All courses offer 3 credits from specific RISD departments and are offered on a first-come, first-serve basis and have limited capacity.
+In summer 2018 RISD Global offered a new set of Global Summer Studies 3-4 week studio courses led by RISD faculty.
+All courses offered 3 credits from specific RISD departments on a first-come, first-serve basis and had limited capacity.

 RISD Global Summer Studies courses are open to all art and design undergraduate and graduate students, enrolled at RISD or in other art and design colleges or institutions, as well as professionals.